- Thatcher Brook Watershed Management Plan

 Maine Department of Environmental Protection Grant

-The City of Biddeford received a grant for approximately $60,000 from the Maine Department of Environmental Protection (Maine DEP) for the preparation of a watershed-based management plan for the Thatcher Brook watershed.
+The City of Biddeford received a grant for approximately $60,000 from the Maine Department of Environmental Protection (Maine DEP) and U.S. EPA through section 319 of the Clean Water Act for the preparation of a watershed-based management plan for the Thatcher Brook watershed.

 About Thatcher Brook